Lemric/workflow/.github/ISSUE_TEMPLATE/bug_report.md

 ---
+name: Bug report
-name: 🐛 Bug Report about: ⚠️ See below for security reports labels: Bug
+about: 'See below for security reports labels: Bug'
+title: ''
+labels: ''
+assignees: ''

 ---